UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-onetest-server/usage.md

 * While executing test if you do not pass buildId and buildUrl, the **if condition** will not be satisfied and plugin will not sync the test results.

 # Webhook template body

+For DevOps Test Hub server version 11.0.6.1 and DevOps Test Hub plugin version 1.0.32 or later

 ```
 #if( $commit || $buildId || $buildUrl )